 The Oliver homepage provides library news, information and activities including new books, book of the week, quiz questions and a suggested list of things to do.

 - Fiction books – stories/novels written by an author; the people and the things that happen are imaginary although it could be set in a real place or time.
 New and popular titles are regularly purchased to keep the stock up-to-date although many classics are still well read and are repeatedly and frequently loaned.
 Popular authors include: Malorie Blackman, Cathy Cassidy, Barbara Catchpole, Michael Dahl, James Dashner, Joseph Delaney, Jeff Kinney, Michael Morpurgo, L Pichon, Chris Riddell, Rick Riordan, Paul Stewart, Jacqueline Wilson.
+For further information, and recommendations from pupils, please view the Good Reads leaflets displayed at the bottom of this page.

 - Non-Fiction books – true facts, things that happened in the real world.
 Subjects include: Animals, Art, Biographies, Computing, Geography, History, Languages, Mathematics, Music, Poetry, Psychology, Religion, Science, Sport, Travel.